 I couldn’t make myself go back to sleep and I was pretty inconsolable in my loneliness.
 I meditated and talked to Archangel Michael instead.
 I asked him the importance of experiencing difficult feelings such as pain, loneliness and grief.

 This is what he said:

 When we’re having any of these difficult feelings, we become more aware.
 We begin to ask questions, to seek meaning and connections with things around us.

-When we’re in any of these difficult feelings, we become more aware.
-We begin to ask questions, seek meaning and connections in things around us.
 Our hearts are more open because it’s crying, it’s bleeding and it asks for comfort.
-We reach out for help; we pray to God, we crave the presence of our family, our friends, our partners.
-We are more grateful for the little acts of kindness that we get from strangers.
-The peace and steadiness of nature comfort us.
+We reach out for help, we pray to God, we crave the presence of our family and our friends.

 When we’re in pain, we become small.
-We begin to see the importance of other people.
-In our deepest of hearts, we want to bond, we want to merge with others.
-There are certain things that we can’t provide for ourselves.
-That’s why we need those difficult feelings.
-They make us want to connect.
-They make us realize that what matters is life is not status nor wealth, but the quality of our relationships and the depth of the love that holds us together.
+Those difficult feelings make us want to connect.
+They make us realize that what matters is life is neither status nor wealth, but the quality of our relationships and the depth of the love that holds us together.